 Corcovado packs a punch with 164 square miles of primary and secondary rainforests, 39 kilometers of beaches and 13 major ecosystems.
 It is Costa Rica's largest national park, making up close to a third of the Osa Peninsula.
 On a hike through the park, you might encounter bull sharks and crocodiles swimming in the waters, and tapirs, jaguars, four species of monkeys, sloths, peccary, anteater, scarlet macaws, woodpecker, and coati on land.

 There is a station where you can spend the night in some basic accommodation or you can visit for the day and hike through one of the trails.
 You are technically not allowed to bring food into the park so if staying overnight be mindful that you will need to budget from $20 per meal at the station.

 A tour to Corcovado generally involves a boat ride to San Pedrillo Park Ranger Station's entrance and includes a guided hike with lunch.
 Most people opt for this tour so wildlife viewing, while still abundant, is not as spectacular as the further away Sirena Station.
 I still saw a lot of animals but my group bumped into other groups a handful of times which makes the experience less “middle-of-nowhere” and more “run-of-the-mill”.

 Cano Island (Isla del Caño) is a small 300-hectare island off the northern coast of the Osa Peninsula ringed by a great number of coral reefs.

-Cano Island is considered the premiere spot to snorkel and scuba dive in Costa Rica.
-Year-round warm water make it worth the 45-minute boat trip from Drake Bay as is the chance to spot whales and dolphins along the way.
+Cano Island is considered the premier spot to snorkel and scuba dive in Costa Rica.
+Year-round warm water makes it worth the 45-minute boat trip from Drake Bay as is the chance to spot whales and dolphins along the way.
 The clear waters are home to dolphins, rays, all kinds of fish, eels, turtles, sharks, and whales.